AXREM Constitution

 Membership of AXREM shall be open to any Company operating in the UK as an Original Equipment Manufacturer (OEM) supplier of imaging, radiotherapy, patient monitoring modalities or, where the OEM does not have a presence in the UK, then membership may be extended to a (single) nominated agent in the UK.
 Members must also be willing to abide by the terms of the Constitution.

 Members shall be expected to adhere to appropriate quality standards and to abide by all relevant UK laws and regulations.
-In line with recognised business practice, AXREM has a Code of Conduct which is available on the AXREM website. https://www.axrem.org.uk/about-us/code-of-conduct-2/
+In line with recognised business practice, AXREM has a Code of Conduct which is available on the AXREM website. https://www.axrem.org.uk/about-us/code-of-conduct-2/ to which all members are expected to abide.

 5.1 MEMBERSHIP